arccoder/arccoder.github.io/_posts/datepicker_in_meteor.md

 You can add your custom style sheet as well.

 I wanted to use this date picker from the buttons I added in the template for each element in the list.
-For which I added an icon in the template
+For which I added an icon in the template.
 ```html
 <i class="glyphicon glyphicon-calendar buttoncliked"></i>
 ```